gyula-ny/miniflux-custom-save-target/README.md

 This is just a fake wallabag service (sorry, wallabag, it's me, not you) - to be able to save articles from the miniflux rss reader to my custom backend (a [pocketbase](https://pocketbase.io/) instance) - with the miniflux "save" button.
-At a particular point of spacetime there was one person (me) to whom this was useful and seemed the simplest.
+At a particular point of spacetime there was one person (me) to whom this was useful and seemed the simplest. _**Strictly for internal, self-hosted, unauthenticated scenario**_

 Expects environment variables - provided by, e.g. in a systemd unit file: